Blendify/blender-manual/blender_docs/manual/getting_started/installing/introduction.rst

 `Daily Builds <https://builder.blender.org/download>`__
    This is a binary distribution of Blender that is updated daily to include the newest changes in development.
-   These versions are not as thoroughly tested as the stable release, and might break, although they are official and generally not highly experimental.
+   These versions are not as thoroughly tested as the stable release, and might break, although they are official and usually not highly experimental.
 `Build from Source <https://wiki.blender.org/wiki/Building_Blender>`__ Blender's source is available for reference and installation, with the following advantages: